TheRoddyWMS/BamToFastqPlugin/README.md

 * sortMemory: Defaults to "10g"
 * sortThreads: Defaults to 4

+The workflow is not yet fully tuned and may anyway profit for tuning to the specific I/O and CPU characteristics of your environment.
+E.g. in a cloud environment CPU may be similar, but I/O may perform much worse than in our HPC environment.

 Dependent on the actual BAM to FASTQ converter other tuning options may be available (e.g. for the JVM).

 ### `run`/`rerun`